phetsims/geometric-optics/doc/implementation-notes.md

 .

-There are a three top-level model elements in GOModel that play an essential role, namely `FramedObject` , `Optic` and `Target`.
+There are a three top-level model elements in GOModel that play an essential role, namely `FramedObject` , `Optic` and `FramedImage`.
 This trifecta of elements rules the entire simulation.
 Each of them is a component of the thin-lens and mirror equation.
 It is important to note that all the light rays do not drive the model, but take their marching orders from the trifecta.